Fundraising Tips – How to Build a Better Data Room

 The second and third worksheets (“Fund Net Cash Flows”) provide a template for fund-level cash flows to calculate TVPI, DPI, and Net IRR metrics.

 Although not always shared by GPs, most LPs use fund-level cash flows to recalculate TVPI, DPI, and Net IRR metrics internally.
 In addition, this data it often used to look at the historical rate of capital calls and distributions.
 If GPs don’t want to provide cash flows, please make sure to provide net TVPI, DPI, and IRR metrics by fund.

-Nothing presented within this article is intended to constitute investment advice, and under no circumstances should any information provided herein be used or considered as an offer to sell or a solicitation of an offer to buy an interest in any investment fund managed by Sapphire Ventures.
+Disclaimer: Nothing presented within this article is intended to constitute investment advice, and under no circumstances should any information provided herein be used or considered as an offer to sell or a solicitation of an offer to buy an interest in any investment fund managed by Sapphire Ventures.
 Information provided reflects Sapphire Ventures’ views as of a time, whereby such views are subject to change at any point and Sapphire Ventures shall not be obligated to provide notice of any change.
 Due to various risks and uncertainties, actual events, results or the actual experience may differ materially from those reflected or contemplated in these statements.
 Nothing contained in this article may be relied upon as a guarantee or assurance as to the future success of any particular company.
 Past performance is not indicative of future results.